Program Overview Print This Page

 Upon completion of this program, each resident will be competitive in the areas of clinical practice and in the academic arena.

-In your first postgraduate year (OBG1), residents begin training in both routine and high-risk obstetrics, as well as general gynecology and minor operative surgical procedures.
+In the first postgraduate year (OBG1), residents begin training in both routine and high-risk obstetrics, as well as general gynecology and minor operative surgical procedures.
 In addition, training begins in ultrasonography.
-General medical knowledge and critical care experience occur during ICU and NICU rotations..
+General medical knowledge and critical care experience occur during ICU and NICU/Anesthesia rotations..